DavidMini/LotSpot/deliverables/iteration-01.review.md

 - Outlining multiple ideas and getting feedback from our TA before making a decision.
 	- This changed our direction from our original ideas but gave us a more concrete focus.
 - Research similar products
-	- This helped us notice what idea's had already been done in exess and helped narrow down our problem and user base.
+	- This helped us notice what idea's had already been done in excess and helped narrow down our problem and user base.
 - Using slack for communication.
 	- Showed to be very useful tool to communicate.